andy pic

 Andrew Carpentier Senior Associate

-Andrew Carpentier is a licensed California architect with over 20 years of professional experience with residential, commercial, retail, public sector and historic preservation projects.
-He is directing the 60-unit Christi Park Towers residential complex design in Emeryville as well as multi-unit residential complexes throughout the region.
+Andrew Carpentier is a licensed California architect with over 30 years of professional experience with residential, commercial, retail, public sector and historic preservation projects.
+Current projects include renovations to the Malonga Casquelourd Arts Center, (Formerly Alice Arts Center), in Oakland; a new health clinic in Oakland's Chinatown for Asian Health Services, renovation projects on Laney College Campus as well as several façade improvement projects for the City of Oakland

 Long active in the historic preservation community, Mr. Carpentier served on Oakland's Landmarks Preservation Advisory Board for 11 years, 4 years as Chairman.
-He has also served four years as a trustee for Oakland's historic Dunsmuir House and Gardens and directed the introduction of several new buildings into the historic estate.
+He has also served on the board for two non-profits; The Friends of Oakland Parks and Recreation for three years and as a trustee for Oakland's historic Dunsmuir House and Gardens for four years, where he directed the introduction of several new, historically compatible public service buildings into the historic estate.